AugurProject/V2Migration/V2Deployment.md

 The following is proposed to be adopted as the REP naming convention for Augur v2’s deployment.

-a) The new REP token to be deployed upon launch to be named “REPv2”.

-b) The current REP token <a href="https://etherscan.io/address/0x1985365e9f78359a9B6AD760e32412f4a445E862">(0x1985..)</a> to maintain the name "REP".

-**After careful consideration and hearing from a variety of different REP holders and ecosystem participants, the overwhelming consensus and feedback is that the simplest and best path forward for the community is to simply have the current REP token maintain the name "REP", and not rename it to "REPv1", as initially announced and planned.**

-c) ~~Immediately, block explorers, exchanges, wallet providers, etc to rename the current REP token <a href="https://etherscan.io/address/0x1985365e9f78359a9B6AD760e32412f4a445E862">(0x1985..)</a> to “REPv1”.~~
+a) Immediately, block explorers, exchanges, wallet providers, etc to rename the current REP token <a href="https://etherscan.io/address/0x1985365e9f78359a9B6AD760e32412f4a445E862">(0x1985..)</a> to “REPv1”.

+b) The new REP token to be deployed upon launch to be named “REPv2”.

 ## Users - REP Migration

 Augur v2 is a new universe.
-New REP tokens are not minted, instead, Augur v2 will allow for a manual migration of Augur v1 REP tokens ("REP") to Augur v2 REP tokens ("REPv2").
+New REP tokens are not minted, instead, Augur v2 will allow for a manual migration of Augur v1 REP tokens ("REPv1") to Augur v2 REP tokens ("REPv2").
 If you wish to participate as a reporter in the Augur v2 universe, you will need REPv2.

-There is no immediate requirement to migrate REP to the new REPv2 upon deployment.
+There is no immediate requirement to migrate REPv1 to the new REPv2 upon deployment.
 However, migration should be encouraged, as the new Augur v2 universe needs active reporters with REPv2 tokens ensuring that markets resolve accurately.
-A disputed market will take at least two months (8 weeks) to reach the state of a fork, and the forking period is also two months (8 weeks), meaning there is a minimum period of 4 months (16 weeks) for users to migrate their REP to REPv2, with a maximum possibility of forever / never technically needing to.
+A disputed market will take at least two months (8 weeks) to reach the state of a fork, and the forking period is also two months (8 weeks), meaning there is a minimum period of 4 months (16 weeks) for users to migrate their REPv1 to REPv2, with a maximum possibility of forever / never technically needing to.

-> <b>Summary for REP holders:</b> Migrate your REP to REPv2 at some point after Augur v2's deployment.
+> <b>Summary for REP holders:</b> Migrate your REPv1 to REPv2 at some point after Augur v2's deployment.
 A migration tool will be provided within the Augur UI, and a full tutorial on doing so will be published.

 ## Users - Use It Or Lose It

 The primary change surrounding the REP token in Augur v2’s deployment is the reintroduction of the “use it or lose it” concept, described in the original Augur whitepaper.
-This addition requires that all REP holders (REP or REPv2) must participate in a network wide market fork on Augur v2.
-If and when a fork does occur, a 60-day forking window begins, and all REP holders (REP or REPv2) must pick an outcome and participate in the forking process.
+This addition requires that all REP holders (REPv1 or REPv2) must participate in a network wide market fork on Augur v2.
+If and when a fork does occur, a 60-day forking window begins, and all REP holders (REPv1 or REPv2) must pick an outcome and participate in the forking process.

-If you have REP or REPv2 and do not participate in the 60-day forking process, your REP or REPv2 will be indefinitely unable to migrate past the Augur v2 universe.
+If you have REPv1 or REPv2 and do not participate in the 60-day forking process, your REPv1 or REPv2 will be indefinitely unable to migrate past the Augur v2 universe.
 In other words, Augur v2’s contracts restrict any migration to forking universes after the 60-day forking period ends.

 Forking is an extreme situation for the Augur oracle, required to maintain network security and ensure users can trade in a universe that accurately represents reality.
 Augur v1 did not have any market forks, nor did a market dispute get even remotley close to that state.

 **It is currently estimated that a triggering a network wide market fork and fulfilling all prior dispute rounds would cost approximately ~$9,100,000 USD (~550k REPv2 at $16.50), with the "losing" side of the forks REPv2 being presumably worthless.**

-> <b>Summary for REP holders:</b> You must be prepared to access your REP or REPv2 and participate in a fork, with a minimum time of four months notice, and a maximum time of never (if a fork never occurs on Augur v2).
+> <b>Summary for REP holders:</b> You must be prepared to access your REP and participate in a fork, with a minimum time of four months notice, and a maximum time of never (if a fork never occurs on Augur v2).

 ## Exchanges - REP Migration

+At any time after this notice is published, rename the current REP token to "REPv1".
+See ["REP Naming Convention"](#REP-Naming-Convention) above.

-Upon Augur v2’s deployment, exchanges will have to make a decision on how to handle REP and REPv2 for the users deposits and funds.
+Upon Augur v2’s deployment, exchanges will have to make a decision on how to handle REPv1 and REPv2 for the users deposits and funds.
 Below we have outlined the plausible possibilities on how an exchange could handle the migration.

-a) Trade only REPv2 from the start, automatically migrate users REP to REPv2 for them / allow for REP withdrawals.
+a) Trade only REPv2 from the start, automatically migrate users REPv1 to REPv2 for them / allow for REPv1 withdrawals.

-b) Trade only REP from the start, giving users time to withdrawal and migrate, announce full migration of user balances on X date.
+b) Trade only REPv1 from the start, giving users time to withdrawal and migrate, announce full migration of user balances on X date.

-c) Trade both REP and REPv2 for a bit, giving users time to withdraw and migrate, or support opt-in migration in the exchange/wallet directly.
+c) Trade both REPv1 and REPv2 for a bit, giving users time to withdraw and migrate, or support opt-in migration in the exchange/wallet directly.

-> <b>Summary for Exchanges: </b> Define how the exchange will handle the migration, and proceed upon Augur v2's deployment.
+> <b>Summary for Exchanges: </b> Rename the current REP token to "REPv1".
+Define how the exchange will handle the migration, and proceed upon Augur v2's deployment.

 ## Exchanges - Use It Or Lose It

 Disputed markets provide an eight week prior notice of a potential fork.
 Fast disputing in Augur v2 is turned off if this occurs and defaults to weekly cycles at that time.
 The Augur community should detect this very early on and begin signaling to the rest of the ecosystem that a potential fork is looming.

-If and when a market does fork, you will have within 60 days of the start of the forking period to participate in the fork with your users REP (REP or REPv2) deposits / balances, else their tokens will be functionally useless within the Augur protocol.
+If and when a market does fork, you will have within 60 days of the start of the forking period to participate in the fork with your users REP (REPv1 or REPv2) deposits / balances, else their tokens will be functionally useless within the Augur protocol.

 This is intended to be an extremely rare occurrence, a last resort, costing millions and millions of dollars to perform for the parties initiating the fork.
 No market has gotten close to a fork in current Augur v1, and REP holders have gotten quite good at resolving markets quickly and accurately.
 However, if and when a fork does occur, exchanges will need to handle the fork with their customers REP balances.
 The forking mechanism is the core of Augur's security model.